Black Torch: Anime

 In March 2025, at Emerald City Comic Con, it was announced that the manga would receive an anime television series adaptation.
-The anime is produced by 100studio and directed by Kei Umabiki, with series composition by Gigaemon Ichikawa, character designs by Gō Suzuki, and music composed by Yutaka Yamada.
-Viz Media, the company that made the announcement, has licensed the series.
+The anime is produced by 100studio and directed by Kei Umabiki, with series composition and screenplays by Gigaemon Ichikawa, character designs by Gō Suzuki, and music composed by Yutaka Yamada.
+It aired from July 4 to September 19, 2026, on Tokyo MX and other networks.
+The opening theme song is "Freeze Me Up", performed by SiM, and the ending theme song is "Groooovy", performed by I Don't Like Mondays.

+Viz Media, the company that made the adaptation announcement, has licensed the series.
+Crunchyroll is streaming the series.
+Muse Communication licensed the series in South and Southeast Asia.